TECH3015/lectures/lecture-05.md

 Updated and revised [Module Handbook now online](https://daveeveritt.github.io/TECH3015/module-handbook.html)

-No big changes, just cleaner, simpler and (hopefully) easier to understand.
+No big changes, just cleaner, simpler and (hopefully) easier to understand

 The [Assignment 1 Specification](https://daveeveritt.github.io/TECH3015/coursework-01.html) is also online

-These are also links on Blackboard
+Links to these are also on Blackboard

 ---